aws-samples/llm-app-genie/README.md

 If required, you can change the used AWS account and region by setting the following env variables:
 `export CDK_DEFAULT_ACCOUNT=<your_account_id>`
 `export CDK_DEFAULT_REGION=<aws_region>`.
-TODO [ARLIND]: Include information about which environment is used by default

 ### Modular Deployment: Deploying individual components <a name="modular-deployment"> </a>